As an Amazon Associate, I earn from qualifying purchases.

 Cottage Cheese & Spinach Kofta Curry is an is an exotic Indian gravy dish you will want more time and again

-I bought a small bottle gourd, unfortunately, it turned out very hard and had big seeds inside.
-Didn’t want to throw it away and wanted to use it some way or other.
+I bought a small bottle of gourd, unfortunately, it turned out very hard and had big seeds inside.
+Didn’t want to throw it away and wanted to use it in some way or another.

 Ingredients for Koftas:

 - Grated bottle gourd- ½ cup

 - Chopped onion- ¼ cup

 - Red chili powder- ½ Tsp

 - Salt to taste